Get Tech Tips

-This is the article you read BEFORE you call and ask a senior tech what your subcool should be, or the one you send to a junior tech when the call and ask you.
+This is the article you read BEFORE you call and ask a senior tech what your subcool should be.
+It's also the one you send to a junior tech when they call and ask you:

-With refrigerant, we measure the subcooling between the condenser and the metering device and it gives us a lot of information.
-It not only tells us whether or not the line is full of liquid it gives us indications of refrigerant charge as well as condenser efficiency when viewed in conjunction with the condensing temperature (high side saturation temperature).
-Now be careful, like with all measurements, it is only as accurate as your tools, it must be taken using liquid line pressure and temperature (Line between the condenser and metering device) NOT discharge line pressure and temperature (line between the compressor and the condenser) AND you must have a good connection to the port.
+With refrigerant, we measure the subcooling between the condenser and the metering device, and it gives us a lot of information.
+It not only tells us whether or not the line is full of liquid; it gives us indications of refrigerant charge and condenser efficiency when viewed in conjunction with the condensing temperature (high side saturation temperature).
+Now, be careful.
+As with all measurements, it is only as accurate as your tools.
+It must be taken using liquid line pressure and temperature (the line between the condenser and metering device), NOT discharge line pressure and temperature (the line between the compressor and the condenser), AND you must have a good connection to the port.
 I can't tell you how many times green techs have called me with “crazy” readings only to find out their hose was not depressing the Schrader core fully.

-Generally speaking 10° – 12° of subcooling at the outlet of the condenser coil is most common but you must look for the proper design subcooling for the particular system you are working on.
+Generally speaking, 10-12° of subcooling at the outlet of the condenser coil is most common.
+However, you must look for the proper design subcooling for the particular system you are working on.
 Some systems will require subcooling readings of up to 16° for maximum efficiency and capacity.

-Subcooling is one of many factors you consider when setting a charge but you first need to make sure that your equipment is properly matched with the correct metering device.
-The air flow is set in properly, the blower, air filter, condensing coil and evaporator coils are clean and WHENEVER adding or removing charge use a scale so you can monitor your progress.
+Subcooling is one of many factors you consider when setting a charge, but you first need to ensure that your equipment is properly matched with the correct metering device.
+The airflow must be set in properly, the blower, air filter, condensing coil, and evaporator coils must be clean, and use a scale WHENEVER adding or removing charge so you can monitor your progress.

 Negative Subcooling isn't possible if the liquid line temperature and pressure are taken at the same point.
-What is possible is to have a miscalibration of your tools that makes a zero subcooling look like a negative subcooling.
+HOWEVER, it is possible to have a miscalibration of your tools that makes zero subcooling look like negative subcooling.

 Low Subcooling is an indication that not enough refrigerant is contained or “packed” in the condenser.
-This can be due to under charge, under compression, or a metering device oversized or failing open
+This can be due to undercharge, poor compression, or a metering device oversized or failing open (overfeeding).

-Also keep in mind, the subcooling can often read in range on a system that still has issues.
-Many times this is becasue the previous tech simply “set the charge” by subcooling without fully testing all aspects of the equipment.
+Keep in mind that the subcooling can often read in range on a system that still has issues.
+This is often because the previous tech simply “set the charge” by subcooling without fully testing all aspects of the equipment, such as airflow.